Bombardier: aircraft manufacturer

 1989saw the launch of the CJR (Canadair Regional Jet) range.
 These are twin-engine aircraft with between 50 and 100 seats, depending on the model.
 These aircraft specialise in regional routes.
 Today, they are the preferred airliners for this type of route.

-Some of these CJRs were later modified as cargo aircraft for transporting goods.
-Bombardier then saw the birth of another flagship series of aircraft: the Learjet range.
+This was followed by another flagship series of aircraft Bombardier: the Learjet range.
 From the 1990s onwards, they reinvented and improved these famous private jets, turning them into design gems.
-Coupled with low operating costs, these business jets offer further improvements such as
+Coupled with low operating costs, these business jets offer further improvements such as :

 Challenges ahead